-Paying for Healthcare in New Zealand if You are From Overseas
+How to Pay for Healthcare in New Zealand if You are from Overseas

 Being ill or injured sucks but it sucks more when you are in an entirely different country with different healthcare systems and no one to make you hot soup.
 However, New Zealand is definitely not a bad country to have an accident in or have the need to see a doctor.
-Healthcare in New Zealand is made pretty affordable thanks to government subsidies and public accident compensation schemes, which overseas visitors are eligible for too.
-To prepare you for if or when the worst should happen, we have put this quick guide together on how to pay for healthcare services in New Zealand.
+Healthcare in New Zealand is made pretty affordable thanks to government subsidies and a public accident compensation scheme, for which overseas visitors are also eligible.
+To prepare you for if the worst should happen, we have put this quick guide together on how to pay for healthcare services in New Zealand.

 The price of healthcare in New Zealand is reasonable when you only break a bone or need to have a doctor’s consultation once with perhaps a quick prescription to pick up.
-Anything more than that is when the expenses can add up and you’ll be thankful that travel insurance has been made mandatory as a condition of your working holiday visa.
-As for visitors who get a choice on the matter, consider if you would like travel insurance by taking a look at the 6 Reasons to Get Medical and Travel Insurance.
+Anything more than that is when the expenses can add up and you’ll be thankful that travel insurance.
+For advice on choosing the right travel insurance, check out our complete New Zealand Travel Insurance Guide.

-- See a doctor before you leave home – get a check-up so there are no nasty surprises during your trip in New Zealand
+- See a doctor before you leave home – Get a check-up so there are no nasty surprises during your trip

-- Stock up on your prescriptions before leaving home – you can bring three-months worth of medication into New Zealand.
-If you need more, ask your doctor and pharmacist to write a letter explaining why in case you need to show this at the Immigration desk when you arrive in New Zealand.
-On the same note, remember to declare your mediation on your Passenger Arrival Card
+- Stock up on your prescriptions before leaving home – You can bring three months’ worth of medication into New Zealand.
+If you need more, ask your doctor and pharmacist to write a letter explaining why in the case that you need to show this at the Immigration desk when you arrive in New Zealand.
+On the same note, remember to declare your mediation on your Passenger Arrival Card.

-- Be aware of how to stay safe in New Zealand’s outdoor environments with Outdoor Safety When Hiking in New Zealand
+- Be aware of how to stay safe in New Zealand’s outdoor environments with our guide to Outdoor Safety in New Zealand

-- Understand the rules of New Zealand roads when driving with How to Drive in New Zealand
+- Understand the rules of New Zealand roads when driving with our guide on How to Drive in New Zealand

 For more health tips, check out the Health Tips For Travelling in New Zealand.